 Remove the dough from the bowl, clean the bowl, then oil it well.
 Return the dough to the bowl, cover with plastic wrap, and set aside in a warm place until the dough has doubled in size, 50 to 55 minutes.

 Heat oven to 450ºF.
-Line 2 half-sheet pans with parchment paper and lightly brush with oil.
+Line 2 half-sheet pans with parchment paper and lightly brush with oil, about 1 tablespoon per pan.
 Set aside.

 Bring the remaining 10 cups water and the baking soda to a rolling boil in a Dutch oven.